kennethwang14/kennethwang14.github.io/_posts/portfolio/2015-04-22-pizzeriaseattle.md

 shortDescription: "This is the website for Pizzeria Seattle, a new Italian restaurant.
 It features an online menu as well as an interactive booking system."

-technologies: "HTML5/CSS3, WordPress, WordPress Plugin & Theme Development, WooCommerce, PHP, Javascript, jQuery"
+technologies: "HTML5/CSS3, WordPress, WordPress Plugin & Theme Development, WooCommerce, PHP, JavaScript, jQuery"

 testimonial: "KenDevDesigns contacted me on my web design job on reddit and I am very happy that I hired him!
 He did an AMAZING job designing Pizzeria Seattle and the website now looks very great!
 He is very talented and I will recommend him to anyone who needs a good web designer."
 testimonialAuthor: "Jeff Gallo"